KiranMantha/plumejs/README.md

 3. After completing installation run `yo plumejs` in your destination folder.
 This will ask you about your project name and description and will install all your required dependencies.
 4. After all the dependencies were installed, you can run application using command `npm start`.

-# Breaking change in upcoming version
+# Breaking change in 2.2.2 version

 There is a breaking change in component declaration.
 Check below: